Azure/Avere/docs/legacy/export-rules.md

 VERSION: 1.2
 CHANGELOG:
 Version 1.0 - Initial creation of the document, May 17 2019
-Version 1.1 - Modification to update links for supplemental reading, May 20 2019
+Version 1.1 - Modification to update links for supplemental reading, May 20 2019; formatting changes May 23 -->
-Version 1.2 - Formatting and small editorial changes, May 23 2019
--->

 # Applying export rules